18F/eng-hiring/_guide/_pages/phone-screens.md

 #### Cross-functional teams

 We work on cross-functional teams.
-To us, that means teams which are made up of people with talents in product, design, content, strategy, engineering, and management who work as peers with each other and with the subject matter experts — those who we are assisting in our projects.
+To us, that means teams which are made up of people with skills in product, design, content, strategy, engineering, and management who work as peers with each other.

 - "Can you describe a time or situation in which you saw or noted something that wasn’t working well and advocated for an improvement, especially when you were on a team with non-engineers?"
   - "Did your efforts succeed or fail, and can you explain why?"

 #### Values and team contributions

 We are a team that values diversity, equity, and inclusion.
-18F is committed to building a safe, welcoming, harassment-free culture for everyone where we as individuals are free to take risks and challenge each other.
-We do not merely want a work environment that is free from hostility; we want one that is actively welcoming, inclusive, and fosters an environment of belonging.
-We want our team and our workplace culture to reflect and celebrate the diversity of the public we serve, and we work hard to ensure that everyone is treated fairly and respectfully.
+We want one that is actively welcoming, inclusive, and fosters an environment of belonging.
+TTS is committed to building a safe, welcoming, harassment-free culture for everyone where we as individuals are free to take risks and challenge each other.
+We do not merely want a work environment that is free from hostility — we want our team and our workplace culture to reflect and celebrate the diversity of the public we serve, and we work hard to ensure that everyone is treated fairly and respectfully.

 - "In inclusive work environments, employees feel a sense of belonging within the organization and feel that their voices are heard.
 How do you foster a culture of belonging?
 What organizational cultures in workplaces do you admire, and why?"
 - "Can you tell me about a time you’ve worked with or for communities different than your own, and what did you learn?"